Welcome to Cherry Class!

 Homework

-This term in Cherry class we have a homework menu about ‘The Great Fire of London’ which links to our topic in class.
+This term in Cherry class we have a homework menu about ‘Our Local Area/ Community’ which links to our topic in class.
 Please complete an activity each week and return the homework by Wednesday.

 The children will also need to complete their spellings to for a spelling test on Monday’s each week!
 Any problems please come and see an adult in Cherry class before Wednesday.